albertodebortoli/ADBIndexedTableView/README.md

                     	  usingObject:(id)object { ... }
 ```

 - reload the table sending unsorted objects via `reloadDataWithObjects:` method to let indexedTableView create the data structure.
-Use `reloadData` for subsequent reloadings.
+Use `reloadData` for subsequent reloads.

 ``` objective-c
 {